-Many preschool children have a hard time pronouncing S's and F's at the beginning of a word.
+Many preschool children have a hard time pronouncing S's and F at the beginning of a word.
 This is most commonly the problem when I don't understand Amberly.
-Otherwise she talks very well, grammar and pronounciation, and asks questions about new words or uses of words she has never heard before.
-She is great at language, but still I have to slow down to better understand her when S or F is involved.
+Otherwise she talks very well, grammar and pronunciation, and asks questions about new words or uses of words she has never heard before.
+She is great at language, but still I have to slow down to better understand her when S or F is at the beginning of the word.
 I know that if she did not have a sign for many of these situations, her sensitivity would create more of a shell around her in regards to not being understood by her OWN MOTHER!

 Remembering to blog this situation is a feat in itself.
 Thinking of a way the next day to help Amberly work on her "S" sound was a major accomplishment.
 We practiced hissing like a snake while we were drawing by ourselves and doing stickers (her favorite quiet time activity).
 I asked her if she could use that sound to say SUN or SLIDE.
 It was just a couple of attempts and she loved that I clearly heard her say these words without asking her what she said.
 When Dad got home from work I asked Amberly to talk to him about going to "practice" (she just started soccer this fall) and she said SOCCER clear as day!

 Box of crayons..... $2